jroimartin/linux-dev/README.md

 It expects a kernel and a file system image as inputs.

 The file system image can be built with [buildroot].
-The [/buildroot] directory contains a custom [buildroot configuration] as well as an overlay that configures sshd to allow root access with empty password.
+This repository provides a custom [buildroot configuration] as well as an overlay that configures sshd to allow root access with empty password.

-Take into account that the provided buildroot configuration expects this repo to be cloned at `~/src/linux-dev`, so the overlays are located at `~/src/linux-dev/buildroot/overlay`.
+The [/overlay-extra] directory can be used to include additional files in the generated rootfs image.

 ### Usage